 The Trauma Survivors Reunion allows patients and their families to connect with others who have gone through similar experiences and hardships.
 Patients share their stories of determination and survival as a form of therapy and to inspire others who have experienced similar traumas to push through in recovery.

-One such story, came from, Emery Hernandez, 10, who after a major car accident was rushed to the Trauma Center at Miller Children’s & Women’s.
+One such story came from Emery Hernandez, 10, who, after a major car accident, was rushed to the Trauma Center at Miller Children’s & Women’s.
 Emery’s injuries would require surgery and a lengthy stay in both the Pediatric Intensive Care Unit and Pediatric Rehabilitation.

 photo